Priangshu-18/resturentwebsite/README.md

 - [Connect With Us](#connect-with-us)

 ## About
-Delicious Eats is a static website for a fictional restaurant, designed to attract customers and showcase our offerings.
+It is a static website for a fictional restaurant, designed to attract customers and showcase our offerings.
 The site is built using HTML for structure and CSS for styling, creating an appealing and user-friendly experience.

 ## Features
 - Responsive navigation bar with logo